 ...but King will become a relatively popular character.

 These issues have frequent references to the Dracula Lives series, which told stories about Dracula's past.
 For a character who is several centuries old, it is nice to see his past being relevant.

 Historical Significance Rating: 6 - first Lilith, first Hannibal King

 Chronological Placement Considerations: Giant-Size Chillers #1 must take place during Tomb of Dracula #22; the aftermath of Lilith's attack on Quincy Harker is shown there.

 - The vampire hunters believe Dracula to be dead based on the fire in Dr. Sun's lab in Tomb of Dracula #21.

-- Dracula killed the gypsy tribe and was turned into a vampire in Dracula Lives #2.
+- Dracula slaughtered the gypsy tribe and was turned into a vampire in Dracula Lives #2.

 - Frank Drake met Rachel Van Helsing when he attempted suicide after being forced to kill his girlfriend-turned-vampire in Tomb of Dracula #2.